 You can leave your rented bike at the hotel you stay in on your last night on tour.
-Trains back to Hann.
-Münden.
-We can also, by request, extend your trip to Cuxhaven.
+You can book a back transfer to your start hotel in Hann.
+Münden (daily at 3 p.m.).

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.